Red states join push to legalize magic mushrooms for therapy

 “It’s almost revealing.
 These curtains in your psyche are being opened and you feel like, ’Oh my gosh, this is how I operate; this is how I present myself,’ ” he said after a sunrise mountain hike in the Salt Lake City suburb where he lives.

-A group of patients like Blymiller would be able to use magic mushrooms legally for their ailments under a new Utah proposal that would create a pilot program for the medical and therapeutic use of magic mushrooms.
-Currently, magic mushrooms are illegal under federal law and therapists who guide patients like Blymiller through trips typically require they find them on their own out of fear of jeopardizing their licenses.
+A group of patients like Blymiller would be able to use them legally for their ailments under a new Utah proposal that would create a pilot program for the medical and therapeutic use of magic mushrooms.
+Currently, magic mushrooms are illegal under federal law, and therapists who guide patients like Blymiller through trips typically require they find them on their own out of fear of jeopardizing their licenses.
 Blymiller declined to say how he procured them.
-But said like a lot of plant-based medicine, it wasn’t difficult to find.
+He said like a lot of plant-based medicine, it wasn’t difficult to find.

 Last year, lawmakers in Utah’s Republican-supermajority statehouse commissioned a study on the benefits and liabilities associated with psychedelic mushrooms.
 And this year, state Sen. Luz Escamilla, a Salt Lake City Democrat, wants to create a pathway to legalization and allowing patients to consume magic mushrooms for therapeutic benefits.
 Her primary motivation is confronting a ballooning mental health epidemic, she said.